UPHL-BioNGS/Grandeur/README.md

   - `params.kraken2_db = '<kraken2 database directory>'`
   - `params.kraken2_db = 'kraken2_db/minikraken2_v2_8GB_201904_UPDATE'` in the example

-## If the End User would like to use [blobtools](https://blobtools.readme.io/docs) to identify contamination:
+## UNDER DEVELOPMENT : If the End User would like to use [blobtools](https://blobtools.readme.io/docs) to identify contamination:

 [Blobtools](https://blobtools.readme.io/docs) uses a blast database, so there needs to be a blast database: